dotnet/AspNetCore.Docs/aspnetcore/security/authentication/cookie.md

 ## Reacting to back-end changes

 >[!WARNING]
 > Once a principal cookie has been created, it becomes the single source of identity.
-Even if you disable a user in your back-end systems, the cookie middleware has no knowledge of this, and a user stays logged in as long as their cookie is valid.
+Even if you disable a user in your back-end systems, the cookie authentication has no knowledge of this, and a user stays logged in as long as their cookie is valid.

-The cookie authentication middleware provides a series of events in its option class.
+The cookie authentication provides a series of events in its option class.
 The `ValidateAsync()` event can be used to intercept and override validation of the cookie identity.

 Consider a back-end user database that may have a "LastChanged" column.
 In order to invalidate a cookie when the database changes, you should first, when [creating the cookie](xref:security/authentication/cookie#security-authentication-cookie-middleware-creating-a-cookie), add a "LastChanged" claim containing the current value.
 When the database changes, the "LastChanged" value should be updated.